 Ideally, travel managers should generate an internal Tripadvisor forum based on employee feedback that monitors when relationships with service providers run stale or when service quality declines.

 Rather than a fixed document, today’s corporate travel policy should be a living document that is constantly updated to optimize the business travel experience while simultaneously producing efficient, predictive results for the travel manager.
 A policy that continually adjusts based on the newest slate of technology as well as traveler feedback strengthens company culture.

-By incorporating these suggestions, travel managers can empower employees to act in the best interest of the company financially while simultaneously enhancing the overall company culture.
+By deploying cutting edge technology, travel managers can empower employees to act in the best interest of the company financially while simultaneously enhancing the overall company culture.